openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation.rst

    For PyTorch models, `Python API <#convert-a-model-with-python-convert-model>`__ is the only conversion option.

-Model States
+Different model representations
 ##############################################

-There are three states a model in OpenVINO can be: saved on disk, loaded but not compiled (``ov.Model``) or loaded and compiled (``ov.CompiledModel``).
+A model in OpenVINO can be represented in three ways: saved on disk, loaded but not compiled (``ov.Model``), and loaded and compiled (``ov.CompiledModel``).

 | **Saved on disk**
-|    A model in this state consists of one or more files that fully represent the neural
+|    One or more files saved on a drive, fully representing the neural network.
-     network.
-A model can be stored in different ways.
-For example:
+     Different model formats are stored in different ways, for example:
 |       OpenVINO IR: pair of .xml and .bin files
 |       ONNX: .onnx file
 |       TensorFlow: directory with a .pb file and two subfolders or just a .pb file